whydinkov/interspeech-2019/docs/dataset.md

 }
 ```
 #### Properties
-Represents (by keys) OpenSmile features extracted from config.
+Represents by keys OpenSmile configs used for features extraction.
 For each config there is at least one sub key ('1') and can contain up to '5'
 that represent the speech episode for video from where features were extracted.